 The series provides examples of:

 - Batman Gambit: When one of McHale's crew gets caught trying to use Binghamton's brand new printing press, McHale has the right to see his crewman go through a fair trial as per military regulations.
-Binghamton admits this is how it must be done, and assigns Ensign Parker as council, knowing full well that his own stupidity would do nothing to help defend the crewman.
+Binghamton admits this is how it must be done, and assigns Ensign Parker as counsel, knowing full well that Parker's stupidity would do nothing to help defend the crewman.

 - The Idiot from Osaka: When McHale, Binghamton, and the crew infiltrate a Japanese encampment dressed as a traveling entertainment troupe, one of the Japanese soldiers in the audience comments to another on how poor McHale's accent was as he spoke to them in Japanese.
 Another soldier comments back that he must be from Osaka.